HypeLogy/Vloo-Guy-V2-CANNED-BUILD/example_mods/videos/readme.txt

-Put your custom .mp4 videos here!
+Put your custom shader files here!
-They MUST be in 1280x720 resolution
+Shaders normally use one of these two (or both at the same time):

+- shaderNameHere.vert
+- shaderNameHere.frag